EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

      fping -a -g 192.168.1.0/24

 .. note::
-  You will be **prompted to change the password on first login**, so you will need to log in twice.
+  You will be **prompted to change the password on the first login**, so you will need to log in twice.

 .. tip::